Argentina Global Business Entities Guide Germany Limited Liability Company

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?

-Yes, depending on the contents, notarization may be required.
+Yes, and depending on the nature of the agreement, notarization may be required.

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?